-And after a couple of years of surfing friends’ couches, I serendipitously fell off one into publishing commercial arts and printing directories in the Twin Cities of Minnesota.
-This led to a life changing twenty year journey to Los Angeles establishing a nationwide technical prepress and printing recruiting firm – and doing it as a single father raising my daughter, Alexandria.
-That my friends, above all has had the biggest impact on my life.
-While professional pursuits were not necessarily sacrificed, they were adjusted, modified if you may, to accommodate what I believe was best for a symbiotic relation between Alex and myself.
+After college and couple of years of surfing friends’ couches, I fell off Jeff and Lori’s into publishing nationally award-winning commercial arts and printing directories in the Twin Cities of Minnesota.
+This serendipitous turn proved to be the one that has taken me down the road I still travel on thirty years later.
+This led to a life-changing twenty-plus year journey to Los Angeles creating a nationwide technical prepress and printing recruiting firm as a headhunter – and doing it as a single father raising my daughter, Alexandria.
+That above all has had the biggest impact on my life.
+While professional pursuits were not necessarily sacrificed, they were adapted, modified if you may, to accommodate what I believe was best for a symbiotic relation between Alex and myself.

 This symbiosis moved me away from money being my primary motivator.
 While money is nice, who’s kidding who – it wasn’t and definitely isn’t now what I want to be known for.
-In fact what I did professionally, that dreaded title on the business card (I hate titles), means little to me now.
+In fact what I did professionally, that dreaded title on the business card, means little to me now.
 It’s about the story.
 It’s the people and experiences I’ve had the opportunity to have.
 It’s the good times and the bad times – and looking back it’s hard to separate them.
 I feel my life has been like a ‘box of chocolates,’ as my Australian friend, Annalie Killian says: “Sometimes it’s good and … well sometimes, it’s like those awful ones with the cherries in them.”
 Thank God for a waterproof tent and: “What doesn’t kill you makes you stronger.”
 Just ask Alex (her side seemed to leak more than mine).